tgfrerer/island/README.md

 # Installation instructions

-Island should run out of the box on a modern Linux system with the current Vulkan SDK installed.
+Island should run out of the box on a modern Linux system with the current Vulkan SDK and build tools installed.
+For Windows, build instructions are collected in a [separate readme][readme-win].

 ## Depencencies